y5labs/seacreature/examples/productmodel2/README.md

 # Product Model

+del - find all of that index and remove put - add to the index ignoring duplicates

 Bug:
 1. Filter by top OrderItem (60 ✕ Côte de Blaye @ 26350: $1581000)
 2. Filter by Product (Côte de Blaye)